tysbrown/tableflight/README.md

 Once you have plugged in your database strings...

-1. If you don't already have it, [download Docker.](https://docs.docker.com/get-docker/)
+1. If you don't already have it, [download Docker](https://docs.docker.com/get-docker/) and ensure it's running.
 2. Run `npm i` in both /api and /ui directories.
 3. Run `docker-compose up` in the root directory.